 If you have the specs for your thermostat, you can use a thermometer to see if it opens at the correct temperature.

-A temporary fix I’ve used with good results is putting some Tec7 Multibond in the crack until I could get a hold of a replacement.
+A temporary fix I’ve used with good results is putting some Tec7 Multibond in the crack until I can get a hold of a replacement.
 Do not ride the bike until the sealant has healed completely.

 If the spark is too weak or intermittent, you won’t burn all the fuel, and you get incomplete combustion.
 If the unburned fuel does not ignite until it enters the exhaust, a red-hot exhaust is to be expected.

-Reason 10: Glowing in the winter
+10. Glowing Exhaist in the Winter

 When temperatures are low, the air will be denser, causing the ATV to run in a more lean state.